 Less Lawn: Decrease the size of your lawn or do away with it altogether.
 Lawns require mowing.
 And lawns require an awful lot of water.
 An overgrown lawn and/or a sunburnt one will win you no friends among your neighbours.
 A large lawn is a lot for a tenant to maintain properly and will be an extra expense for biweekly or monthly mows if you offload this responsibility to a landscaper.

 So what to do instead of a lawn?

 Decorative Paving Stone

 Using paving stones, rocks, and gravel alone or mixed together to create a textured zen-like garden can be absolutely gorgeous.
-There are a few grasses, mosses and succulents that can be incorporated into this look for added dimension and interest.
+There are a few types of grass, mosses, and succulents that can be incorporated into this look for added dimension and interest.
 Depending on your neighbourhood, this look may have you standing out.
 The upkeep couldn’t be easier: Just the occasional sweep of the broom will be all you need over the course of the season.

 Creating garden beds is another lovely feature and easier to maintain than a lawn.
 Beds that sit up against your house and line the walkway are pretty common.
-Defining these beds can be done with mulch, rocks, and wood planks, which all add a unique visual interest and texture of own rite.
-If you want more of a wild flower garden that does away with the whole lawn, paving stones are helpful to define space and separate certain plants.
+Defining these beds can be done with mulch, rocks, and wood planks, which all add unique visual interest and texture to their own rite.
+If you want more of a wildflower garden that does away with the whole lawn, paving stones are helpful to define space and separate certain plants.